Code-Institute-Submissions/wierdlygoodcoder-project1bookhobby_MarResub/README.md

 ## Credits

 **Content**
--i have taken elements from the love running project that incles the footer elment and the form element and made them my own in is project
+-I have taken elements from the love running project that incles the footer element and the form element and made them my own in is project

 **Media**
-- the image used in building was taken from: **[Here](https://www.dicebreaker.com/topics/ask-dicebreaker/how-to/dicebreaker-answers-miniatures-games)**
+- the image used in the building was taken from: **[Here](https://www.dicebreaker.com/topics/ask-dicebreaker/how-to/dicebreaker-answers-miniatures-games)**
-- the image used in painting was taken from: **[Here](https://www.youtube.com/watch?v=Qq90snzIl6c)** it was from the thumb nail of this video.
+- the image used in the painting was taken from: **[Here](https://www.youtube.com/watch?v=Qq90snzIl6c)** it was from the thumbnail of this video.